manlioGit/javatags/README.md

 ## Notes:

-if there is a missing tag you need, use `nonVoid` or `void` method for nonVoid, void element respectively:
+If you need a missing tag, use `nonVoid` or `void` method for nonVoid, void element respectively:

 ```java
 nonVoid("some", attr("a -> b")).render()